MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/evt-txqueue-advance.md

 Remarks
 -------
-In this callback, the client retrieves packets from the queue, programs the hardware to send the data, and then completes the packets.
+In this callback, the client retrieves packets from the queue, programs the hardware to send the data, and returns any completed packets.

-To retrieve packets, the client can either update the ring buffer's **BeginIndex** manually, or it can call helper macros such as [**NetRingBufferReturnCompletedPackets method**](netringbufferreturncompletedpackets.md).
+To return packets, the client can either update the ring buffer's **BeginIndex** manually, or it can call helper macros such as [**NetRingBufferReturnCompletedPackets method**](netringbufferreturncompletedpackets.md).

 The following example retrieves incoming transmit packets from the queue and then immediately completes them.